 Responsible for a minimum of 24 job starts per year or maintaining at least 43%

 employment on caseload.

-*Completion of a Bachelor's Degree in Social Work, Psychology, Mental Health, Sociology or Counseling and one year of full-time (or equivalent part-time) experience in social services delivery.
+*Completion of a Bachelor's Degree in Social Work, Psychology, Mental Health, Sociology or Counseling OR completion of the aforementioned degree in a Social Services related field and one year of full-time (or equivalent part-time) experience in social services delivery.

 Experience working with people with severe mental illness,

 experience providing employment services, and knowledge of the work world is preferred.